-PURPOSE: To provide funding for additional computers and other electronic devices for use by school personnel in response to COVID-19.

-ELIGIBILITY: Local education agencies, charter schools, regional schools, ISD that responded and stated a need in the survey conducted by DPI's for LEAs and funded ADM for other public school units.
+TYPE: Dollars TERM: March 1, 2020 to December 31, 2021 PURPOSE: To provide funding for additional computers and other electronic devices for use by school personnel in response to COVID-19.
+ELIGIBILITY: Local education agencies, charter schools, regional schools, ISD that responded and stated a need in the survey conducted by DPI's Division of Digital Learning, FORMULA: Funds appropriated shall be allotted based on 2019-20 allotted ADM for LEAs and funded ADM for other public school units.